Integralist/integralist.co.uk/content/posts/cognito.md

 - **IAM User**: some API calls require AWS credentials (access/secret key), so you'll need to create an IAM user and define the various Cognito APIs you want it to have access to.

-> † even if you opt for the 'hosted ui' solution, you'll still need an application client.
-This is because you'll configure which 'providers' you want to support for that application -- and this will affect what the hosted ui will display to your users.
+> † even if you opt for the 'hosted ui' solution, you'll still need an application client (for two reasons).
+Firstly you'll configure which 'providers' you want your client app to support, and this will affect what the hosted ui will display to your users.
+Secondly, the client app id is used as part of the hosted ui uri; meaning you can have _different_ hosted ui's (all configured slightly differently).

 ## IAM User